Uniform Annihilators of Systems of parameters: A technical Lemma

 (2) Similarly, it is enough to show $\mathrm{LHS} \subseteq \mathrm{RHS}$.
 Since $\alpha > m$ we have $n+1 - \alpha < n-i$ for all $i = 0, \ldots, m-2$.
 Therefore

 Hence

-The proof is complete. \end{proof} The next lemma is the key ingredient of the proof of the main result. \begin{lemma} Let $I$ be an ideal, and $x$ an element of $R$.
+The proof is complete. \end{proof} The next lemma is the key ingredient of the proof of the main result. \begin{lemma} Let $M$ be a finitely generated $R$-module, $I$ an ideal, and $x$ an element of $R$.
 Then for all $n \ge 1$ we have

 \end{lemma} \begin{proof} We will prove by induction the following equalities